Moduli of polarised manifolds via canonical K\"ahler metrics: Construction of the moduli space

 \begin{proof}

-It is clear that for $p \in B_{\delta}$, the orbit $G.p$ is closed if and only if the orbit is closed in $W_X$, which is precisely the statement of the Lemma. \end{proof}
+It is clear that for $p \in C$, the orbit $G.p$ is closed if and only if the orbit is closed in $W_X$, which is precisely the statement of the Lemma. \end{proof}

-We now take the quotient of $W_X$ by $G$, which we denote by $\pi: W_X \to \M_X = W_X \git G$.
-Since all orbits in $W_X$ intersect $B_{\epsilon}$, we obtain the following, which shows that $\M_X$ has a reasonable universal property, and again proves a locality statement for GIT quotients.
+We now take the quotient of $W_X$ by $G$, which we denote by Since all orbits in $W_X$ intersect $B$, we obtain the following, which shows that $\M_X$ has a reasonable universal property, and again proves a locality statement for GIT quotients.

-\begin{lemma} There is a neighbourhood $\B \subset \M_X$ of $\pi(0)$ such that $ \B \subset \pi(B_{\delta})$.
-In particular for all $b \in \B$, $ \pi^{-1}(b) \cap B_{\delta} \neq \varnothing.$\end{lemma}
+\begin{lemma} There is a neighbourhood $\B \subset \M_X$ of $\pi(0)$ such that $ \B \subset \pi(C)$.
+In particular for all $b \in \B$, \end{lemma}

-This essentially says that the local structure of $\M_X$ is determined entirely by the local action on $B_{\epsilon}$.
-We now replace $\M_X$ with $\B$, where each point represents a K\"ahler manifold which admits a cscK metric.
+This essentially says that the local structure of $\M_X$ is determined entirely by the local action on $B$.
+We now replace $\M_X$ with $\B$, so that each point of $\M_X$ (by our replacement) corresponds exactly to a K\"ahler manifold which admits a cscK metric and which is a sufficiently small deformation of $(X,\alpha)$.